AdekunleBamz/flywheel/README.md

 ### **send()** - Immediate Payout

 Transfers tokens directly to recipients immediately.
 Used for real-time rewards where no holding period is needed.
+Payouts must succeed or the entire transaction reverts.

 ### **allocate()** - Reserve Future Payout